Introduction

 nixos/lib/eval-config.nix

-This file immediately points us to the fact that it is a “light wrapper” around
+This file immediately points us to the fact that it is a “light wrapper” around lib.evalModules

 .
-This file also has a large collection of arguments most of
+This file also has a large collection of arguments most of which will be the defaults.
+A good example of this is baseModules

-defaults to a list of modules from the nixpkgs repo.
-The most important
+which defaults to a list of modules from the nixpkgs repo.
+The most important arguments from this file are specialArgs

 , lib